mido/mido/README.rst

 Mido - Object oriented MIDI for Python
 =======================================

-Most Python MIDI libraries are thin wrappers around the underlying C libraries.
-This usually means that you have to work directly with the MIDI bytes.
-In Mido, you can instead use Python objects:
+Mido allows you to work with MIDI messages as Python objects:

 .. code:: python